 >

-Around 3000 families experience perinatal loss each year in Australia.
-The loss of an infant to stillbirth or neonatal death is a potentially traumatic life event that is often associated with enduring psychological distress, including prolonged and complicated grief, and has profound effects on quality of life.
+Around 3,000 families experience perinatal loss each year in Australia.
+The loss of a baby to stillbirth or neonatal death is a devastating life event that is often associated with enduring psychological distress, including prolonged and complicated grief, and has profound effects on quality of life.

-The care women and families receive following perinatal loss is a major contributor to long-term wellbeing.
+The care that parents and families receive following perinatal loss is a major contributor to immediate and longer term wellbeing.
 Improving perinatal bereavement care, including the care families receive in community after discharge from hospital, is an urgent priority in Australia.
+Yet support services can often be limited, particularly in rural regions, and waitlists are long.
+Online or internet-based programs can help expand the availability and accessibility of evidence-based support options for parents and health care professionals in Australia.

 Project investigators

-Project investigators engage with and draw up on the expertise of partners within universities, research institutes, and hospital and health services across Queensland and Australia.
+Project investigators engaged with and drew upon the expertise of partners within universities, research institutes, and hospital and health services across Queensland and Australia.
+The program was developed by a team of clinicians, researchers, parent support and advocacy organisations, and bereaved parents who collectively provided specialist knowledge of perinatal bereavement care and lived experience of perinatal loss.

 • Professor Vicki Flenady, Director, National Health and Medical Research Council (NHMRC) Centre for Research Excellence in Stillbirth (Stillbirth CRE) (Lead)